YChaoWang/YChaoWang/README.md

 ---

-## ☕ Buy Me a Coffee for my girl friend (She forced me to add this 🥲)
+## ☕ Buy Me a Coffee for my girlfriend (She forced me to add this 🥲)

 Hi, I’m David (I-Chau Wang) — an AI & software engineer from Taiwan.
 I enjoy building real-world systems that solve meaningful problems, and I document what I learn along the way.